 ‘Who’s There For Me?’ has its fair share of hard luck stories and tragedy but Crow’s sympathetic and detailed study shows how a little compassion can make a big difference to the life of another human being.

 Phil also provides design, web and moving image to his clients: in the early 90’s he worked on a whole range of broadcast programmes from Spitting Image to Play Days!

 2013 saw Phil exhibit new work at The Angel Coffee House, sponsored by The University of Lincoln and local businesses.
 On Your Bike Lincoln was well received and was also displayed at David Lloyd Burton Waters and at The Collection.
-Phil also exhibited during the 2014 Lincoln Grand Prix Festival of Cycling weekend and is looking forward to a 2015 show which will be opening at the end of June!
+Phil has exhibited every year since as the official photographer to Lincoln Grand Prix Festival of Cycling weekend.
+Phil is also the founder and organiser of Lincoln Bike Night.

 As a big fan of photography, I love your work.

 Jenny Agutter, actress

 In 2010 Phil had a routine operation.
 This went wrong and he was in hospital for 3 months: almost dying of sepsis, he spent 6 weeks in an Intensive Care Unit.

 Since then, Phil has cycled, run and raised money for a variety of charities and is an ambassador to Sepsis and PTSD Awareness.
 In 2012 Phil was one of the 8000 Olympic Torchbearers, nominated for overcoming critical illness, raising money and being an inspiration within his community.
 Phil still does public speaking on the effects of sepsis and living with PTSD.